HarshalThakore/SmartSpend-Beta/README.md

 # Smart Spend - International Student Finance Management System

+> Built with Replit, Deployed on Azure WebApp

 Smart Spend is a comprehensive financial management application designed specifically for international students.
 It helps track expenses, manage budgets, and connect with the student community.
+This project was developed using Replit's collaborative development environment to learn about modern web application development, system integrations, and cloud deployment practices using Azure WebApp.

 ## Features